ohmyzsh/ohmyzsh/plugins/git-checkout-interactive/README.md

 # lol

-This plugin adds quick switch between your branches.
+This plugin adds a command that lets you interactively switch between branches.

 To use it, add `git-checkout-interactive` to the plugins array in your `.zshrc` file: